xlang-ai/Spider2/README.md

 ### Sign Up for Your Own BigQuery and Snowflake Accounts

-1. To sign up for a BigQuery account, please follow this [guideline](https://github.com/xlang-ai/Spider2/blob/main/assets/Bigquery_Guideline.md).
+1. To sign up for a BigQuery account, please follow this [guideline](https://github.com/xlang-ai/Spider2/blob/main/assets/Bigquery_Guideline.md), get your own credentials.

 2. Follow this [guideline](https://github.com/xlang-ai/Spider2/blob/main/assets/Snowflake_Guideline.md) and fill out this [Spider2 Snowflake Access](https://docs.google.com/forms/d/e/1FAIpQLScbVIYcBkADVr-NcYm9fLMhlxR7zBAzg-jaew1VNRj6B8yD3Q/viewform?usp=sf_link), and we will send you an account sign-up email, which will allow you to access the Snowflake database.